-What has been your best location in the world to shoot – for fun and for work?
+What has been your favourite location in the world to shoot?

 South of France was amazing but I think a little town called Malfa on an island called Salina in Sicily takes the prize.
 I would drop everything to go back there and happily shoot for any brand wanting to sell any product.
 Anyone…

 Salina is part of an Archipelago of volcanic islands so there is no sand on the beach, which means there is no sediment in the crystal clear water.
-The scenery is insanely diverse, the air is so fresh, the people are so friendly and the food and produce is so flavoursome thanks to that volcanic mineral rich soil and the small farm principals.
+The scenery is insanely diverse, the air is so fresh, the people are so friendly and the food and produce are so flavoursome thanks to that volcanic mineral-rich soil and the small farm principals.
 Oh and the wine too!

 To see more of Christian’s work visit christianblanchard.com.